Kong/docs.konghq.com/app/1.0.x/plugin-development/access-the-datastore.md

 The DAO class is responsible for the operations executed on a given table in the datastore, generally mapping to an entity in Kong.
-All the underlying supported databases (currently Cassandra and PostgreSQL) comply to the same interface, thus making the DAO compatible with all of them.
+All the underlying supported databases (currently Cassandra and Postgres) comply to the same interface, thus making the DAO compatible with all of them.

 For example, inserting a Service and a Plugin is as easy as: